TekilaWro/TekilaWro/README.md

 - 👋 Hi, I’m Dawid
 - 👀 I’m interested in military, space, and programming
-- 🌱 I’m currently learning CSS, HTML and JS
+- 🌱 I was learning CSS, HTML and JS
+- 🌱 I'm currently studying to become a data analyst
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me - klaskala.dawid@gmail.com
+- 📫 How to reach me - klaskala.dawid@gmail.com or klaskala.dawid.p@gmail.com